Body believed to be missing Miya Marcano found in Florida

 CLICK HERE TO GET THE FOX NEWS APP

 The sheriff has said that Marcano had repeatedly "rebuffed" romantic advances by Caballero.
-Detectives spoke to Caballero after Marcano was reported missing, but had no evidence to detain him at that time.
+Detectives spoke to Caballero after Marcano was reported missing but had no evidence to detain him at that time.
 They obtained a warrant for his arrest after learning that he had entered her apartment before she disappeared.
 His body was then found inside a garage.

 Associated Press contributed to this report